iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

 Tracer Tracking Simulation by GELATO
 ------------------------------------------------------------------------------------------------------------------------

-Setting Calculation Conditions
+Setting Calculation Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| From the menu bar, select :menuselection:`Calculation Conditions(C) --> Settings(S)` to open the calculation condition setting window, and set the parts surrounded by red frames as follows.
+| From the menu bar, select :menuselection:`Calculation Condition --> Settings` to open the calculation condition setting window, and set the parts surrounded by red frames as follows.
-| Other calculation conditions can be left as default.
+| Other Calculation Condition can be left as default.

 .. figure:: images/03/GELATO/setting_01.png
    :width: 600pt